vmware-archive/Workshop/Lab03/lab_03.md

 # Lab 3 - Scaling and Operating Applications

->Pivotal Cloudfoundry makes the work of performing actions, such as scaling, doing a zero-downtime deploy, and managing application health very easy.
-In the next two labs we'll explore Pivotal Cloud Foundry operations.
+>Pivotal Cloudfoundry makes the work of performing actions, such as scaling, doing a zero-downtime deployments, and managing application health very easy.
+In this lab we'll explore some of these capabilities.

+## Preparation

+If your instance of the sample app _env_ is not running after the steps completed in lab 2, make sure to follow the instructions in Lab01 to deploy the application again.

-## Scale the Application Instances Up
+## Scale Up the Application Instances

 1. Its very easy to increase the number of instances of an application.
-To increase running application instances to 3, use `cf scale` as follows.
-When the CLI reports `OK`, it is letting you know that the additional requested instances have been started, but they are not yet necessarily running.
+To increase running application instances to 3, use the `cf scale` command as follows.

+   Note: When the CLI reports `OK`, it is letting you know that the additional requested instances have been started, but they are not yet necessarily all running.

    ```bash
    > cf scale env -i 3